neoforged/.github/primers/26.2/index.md

 - `net.minecraft`
     - `CrashReportCategory$Entry` is now a record and `public` from `private`
     - `SystemReport#setDetail` now takes in a `CrashReportDetail` instead of a `String` supplier
+- `net.minecraft.advancements.triggers.PickedUpItemTrigger#thrownItemPickedUpByEntity` now takes in an optional `ContextAwarePredicate` for the player rather than the raw predicate
 - `net.minecraft.client`
     - `Minecraft`
         - `saveReport` now has an overload that takes in the crash report exit code `int`